biothings/mygene.info/docs/doc/autocomplete.rst

 This autocomplete widget for gene query provides suggestions while you type a gene symbol or name into the field.
 Here the gene suggestions are displayed as "<Symbol>:<Name>", automatically triggered when at least two characters are entered into the field.

 At the backend, this widget is powered by `the gene query web service </doc/query_service.html>`_ from `MyGene.info <http://mygene.info>`_.
 By default, the gene suggestions display human genes only.
-We will enable additional customization options soon to allow queries against other species and more.

 Use it in your website